Skip to main content

 2010: Diane Johnson Appointed

 As ECA's first ever female President, Diane was instrumental in the creation and launch of the Wired for Success campaign to overcome the under-representation of women in the electrical contracting sector.
-This included the employment of once many unemployed women into a tailored two-year training course to kick-start their electrical career.
+The initiative provided many unemployed women with a tailored two-year training course to kick-start an electrical career.

 2013: Certsure Founded